 #4 Light the Scene

 There’s a reason tv studios and theatres invest heavily in lighting.
 It makes people look good on camera.
 In the same way, you need to either light the scene or you need to find the best lighting available in a room.
-Even if you are live on your phone, please don’t stream if you look as dark as this.
+Even if you are live on your phone, please don’t stream if you look as dark as this photo on the left.
 Find a better light or window!
 If we can’t see you, what’s the point?
 You might as well do a podcast because brand trust is effected by poor quality video.
 23% say they are less likely to buy from a brand after experiencing poor quality video.
 Who do you want to buy from?
 Think about your cheesy local commercials that you watch.
 You judge them.
 You know you do.
 A low quality video is remembered as a low quality service.
 Higher quality video is more trusted.
 Better light = better quality.

 #5 Ask for Shares